BetterThanTomorrow/calva/docs/site/getting-started.md

 There are also many great books on Clojure.
 [Clojure for the Brave and True](https://www.braveclojure.com/clojure-for-the-brave-and-true/) can be read for free online.
 It is a great resource for beginners.

-## Create a minimal Clojure project
+## Create a mini Clojure project

 When you are more familiar with Calva, and want a standalone REPL, there is a separate command: **Calva: Create a minimal Clojure project**.
 It will ask for folder to create the project in, and open this project for you, connecting the REPL.
-The project is _really_ minimal.
+This project only contains one source file and has no build tooling.
+For creating more “real” project starters, we recommend using [deps-new](https://github.com/seancorfield/deps-new), by sSean Corfield.

 ## Dram - Where the Guides Live